ecampostrini/mt940-ts/README.md

 Note that the `requestedMessages` field uses the `REPEAT` parser combinator _combines_ the given tags into a single tag and expects one or more occurrences of such combined tag in the input.

-Now we can import our paser in our project and use it like so:
+Now we can import our parser in our project and use it like so:

 ```typescript
 import { parser as mt973Parser } from "./mt973";